seccode/firn/README.md

 # Limitations
 Works well for readable text-based files

-# Donations
-If you would like to sponsor further development of this compressor, please make donations via the Ethereum network:
-0x258db63bc7ea9B511D1576Aac5c41a7C8d1193D4

-Thank you!

 This is a demonstration of the algorithm.
 Work is being done to create a production ready package.
 Also considering making a zstd fork with the change of offset,length being remapped to the most frequent bytes.
 This should make things more Zipfian-like.
 This is a work in progress so the most recent files might not be the most up to date code, the history stores all versions